fido-device-onboard/epid-verification-service/demo/README.md

 `Docker engine (minimum version 18.09) / Podman engine (For RHEL)`<br/><br/>
 `Docker-compose (minimum version 1.21.2) / Podman-compose (v0.1.5) (For RHEL)`<br/>

-# Starting EPID Verification service in Docker
+# Starting EPID Verification Service in Docker

 ## Docker/Podman Dependent Files

-The EPID Verification service requires the Cryptomaterials and the EPID SDK library files during runtime.
+The EPID Verification Service requires the Cryptomaterials and the EPID SDK library files during runtime.
 These files are copied to the demo folder while building the source code.

 ## Cryptomaterials Signature Verification